abogutalan/flask-cis3210-labs/README.txt

 Abdullah Ogutalan
 1109732  👨‍💻

+LAB 9:
+- After doing the steps of Lab 8 explained below, clicking the image will show it in full screen and the program deletes the selected image.

 LAB 8:
 - Once you run the program, you will see two input boxes and show images button.
 Please enter a tag to